tahsinAmin/prop-work/README.md

         - [] Swicth for day/night
         [x] Notification pulse
 - [] Homepage
+    - [] Take it to Dashboard
     - [] Clicking on edit shall take me to update page in Create

 - [] Create Event /create
+    - [] Success Alert or redirect to Dashboard
     - [] Label to have red asterik using context maybe?
     - [] Placeholder to be italic
     - [] - Label should be bolder